 Combination and sequential logic circuitry lay the foundation for creating the digital circuitry that makes up a microcontroller’s central processing unit.

 Microcontroller architecture relies on digital devices created using combinational and sequential logic.
 When a microcontroller starts up, it goes to a predetermined location in memory and starts executing instructions that are stored there.
-Typical operations include loading data from memory, executing calculations, and storing data to memory.
+Typical operations include loading data from memory, executing calculations, and storing data in memory.
 Some memory regions are designed to not just store data but control the input/output mechanisms of the microcontroller.
 This memory is typically referred to as peripheral registers because reading and writing the registers control peripheral circuitry (as opposed to the central processing).

 A basic microcontroller architecture includes memory, a CPU, and peripheral circuitry.
 The memory might be flash (typically used for program instructions) and RAM.
 The CPU contains circuitry that can load and store data from memories as well as perform various calculations such as adding and subtracting using the arithmetic logic unit (ALU).
 The CPU also has a set of registers, which is a special type of RAM that is directly wired to the ALU.
 This means the CPU cannot directly add two values from RAM.
 It must first load the values to the CPU registers to perform the calculation.
-The general purpose CPU registers are typically called r0, r1, r2, and so on.
+The general-purpose CPU registers are typically called r0, r1, r2, and so on.
 Special CPU registers also include the program counter and stack pointer.
 Finally, microcontrollers contain peripheral circuitry that is controlled using peripheral registers.
-The peripheral registers are also RAM like.
+The peripheral registers are also RAM-like.
 But instead of the data just sitting there, it actively controls the peripheral circuitry such as the UART, SPI, I2C, GPIO, and so on.
-Therefore by reading and writing the peripheral registers, the CPU can interact with external devices (such as a bluetooth radio).
+Therefore by reading and writing the peripheral registers, the CPU can interact with external devices (such as a Bluetooth radio).

 For a microcontroller to execute an instruction, it goes through three basic steps.